yinwang0/pysonar2/README.md

 To create high accuracy and quality index of Python, which is very dynamic language, PySonar2 performs (costly) whole-project interprocedural analysis to infer types of variables, parameters and functions.
-Because of this, PySonar2 generally produces better index than Python IDEs (such as PyCharm etc.), while at the same time sacraficing real-time indexing abilities of IDEs.
+Because of this, PySonar2 generally produces better index than Python IDEs (such as PyCharm etc.), while at the same time sacrificing real-time indexing abilities of IDEs.

 PySonar2 has been the underlying indexing engine for several large-scale code navigation services, such as Google's internal Code Search service, Sourcegraph.com and Insight.io (now part of